 Probiotic (By mouth)

-Used to increase the number of "friendly bacteria" in your stomach and intestines (bowels).
+May increase the number of healthy bacteria in your stomach and intestines.

 How to Use This Medicine:

-Capsule, Delayed Release Capsule, Liquid, Powder, Tablet, Stick, Chewable Tablet, Coated Tablet, Wafer
+Capsule, Delayed Release Capsule, Liquid, Powder, Tablet, Stick, Spray, Chewable Tablet, Coated Tablet, Wafer

 - Take your medicine as directed.